PibeChorro/PibeChorro.github.io/meetup-privacy/terms-of-service.md

 ## 2. Description of Service

-MeetUp is an event-based messenger platform that enables users to:
+DASH is an event-based messenger platform that enables users to:
 - Create and host social events
 - Invite friends to events
 - Build a social network based on accepted event invitations